DamnedFacts/flask-boilerplate/README.md

 development environment from the rest of your system, ensuring that you are developing with the proper software.

-To do development work on the website, run the following commands from the root directory:
+To do development work on a new website, run the following commands from the root directory of your cloned site to get started:

--   `python setup.py install`
--   `python setup.py develop`
+-   `fab init:domain_name=<sitename>`
+    - Where "`<sitename>`" is replaced with the hostname of your new site
+-   `fab skeletonize`
+    - Installs Skeleton and JQuery, patching the base templates along the way.
--   `python flask_application/__init__.py`
+-   `fab server`
+    - Will run a local dev server on `http://localhost:8080`

 You will then be able to access the website at http://localhost:8080.
-Changes in the code will automatically reload the webserver when necessary.
+Changes in the code will automatically reload the web server when necessary.

 In production, the server uses WSGI, so please don't rename or move `__init__.py` in the root of the repository.